Chris Young: The Red Sox' blame game: Infielders edition

 Yes, the Boston Red Sox have won the World Series four times this century, which is more than any other team has, but now Boston seems headed for its fourth last-place finish in the AL East since 2012, and its fifth if you count the pandemic-shortened 2020 season.

-After reaching Game 6 of the ALCS last season, this year’s Red Sox edition is indeed in cellar-dwelling mode again, with a record of 69-74 and a position six-and-a-half games behind the surprising Baltimore Orioles, so last place seems pretty much assured.
+After reaching Game 6 of the ALCS last season, this year’s Red Sox edition is indeed in cellar-dwelling mode again, with a record of 72-75 and a position four games behind the surprising Baltimore Orioles with 15 to play, so last place seems pretty much assured, especially with a four-game set in the Bronx looming this weekend.

 Last week, we looked at who’s to blame as far as the team’s outfielders go for this unexpected fall from grace, and today we’ll look at the team’s rotating crop of infielders.